 - 1. The starting pot size is assumed to be £50,000 - 2.
 The projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - 3.
 Inflation is assumed to be 2.5% each year. - 4.
 It is assumed that no future contributions will be paid - 5.
 Values shown are estimates and are not guaranteed - 6.
-The projected growth rate for each fund is as follows: - Equities: 5.5% pa above inflation - Bonds: 2.5% pa below inflation - Cash: 0.3% pa below inflation - DGF: 5.0% pa above inflation - 7.
-The default arrangement shown assumes that assets will be invested as follows: - For the period more than 10 years prior to retirement: - 75% in the Global Equity 50:50 fund - 25% in the Diversified Growth Fund - Switching gradually over the 10 year period prior to retirement, so that by age 65 the investment strategy is: - 100% in the Cash Fund part of preparing this DC Chairs Statement by comparing the charges paid by the member against the benefits provided by the Scheme.
-The Trustee recognises that low cost doesn't necessarily mean good value.
-The Trustee commissioned Broadstone to undertake a value for members assessment by looking at the benefits provided from the Scheme including administration, investments, communications and support at retirement.
-The level of service in these areas has been compared against the charges taken from members' pension accounts.
+The projected growth rate for each fund is as follows: - Equities: 5.5% pa above inflation - Bonds: 2.5 pa above inflation - Cash: 0.3% pa above inflation - Gilts (+15yr): 0.4% pa above inflation - Gilts (+5yr Index Linked): 0.3% pa above inflation - DGF: 5% pa above inflation - 7.
+The four investment options shown correspond to four of the arrangements available to members within the Scheme.
+Almost all members choose to be in one of these four arrangements.
+Within each arrangement, there is a growth phase and a target investment strategy at retirement, with investments moved from one phase to the other gradually over a period of years prior to retirement.
+The table below summarises the funds used in each strategy and the period over which the phasing occurs: